 My experience of drinking San Pedro in the Sacred Valley was an incredibly powerful, humbling and beautiful experience.
 I would seriously recommend it to anyone inclined to such experiences.
 It was a highlight of months of travel in South America and so in the spirit of sharing information, I’ve written this guide to taking San Pedro in Peru.

-- Also check out – Beginner’s Guide: Psychedelic Trip 101
+- Also check out – Beginner’s Guide: Good Trip 101

 What is San Pedro?

 San Pedro is a species of psychedelic cactus native to the Andes – scientific name Echinopsis pachanoi.
 Also known as Wachuma, the cactus contains the psychedelic compound mescaline, also found in the peyote cactus and the source of inspiration for Aldous Huxley’s classic ‘The Doors Of Perception’.
 The Spanish name San Pedro (Saint Peter) came after the Spanish conquest and refers to the disciple from the bible who holds the key to heaven – the cactus named after him as it’s believed to allow users to reach heaven whilst still on earth.

 If you’re interested in taking San Pedro, Peru is a great country to do it.
 The cactus has a history of use in Andean traditional medicine going back thousands of years and is a part of the native culture.
 Like ayahuasca, it is not viewed as a ‘drug’ in the same way that it is in the west, but rather as a plant medicine, an ally, or a teacher.
 The same stigma doesn’t exist around it as in western countries and this makes it a great place to do it; where it is an honoured and proud part of the culture.
 For this reason San Pedro is completely legal, and therefore openly and readily available.